MicrosoftDocs/power-platform/power-platform/admin/programmability-tutorial-create-daily-capacity-report.md

 ## Connect and variable setup

-Below are details on getting connected to the Power Platform programmatically.
-You can choose between an Azure experience or PowerShell scripts using the tabs below.
+Use the following details on getting connected to the Power Platform programmatically.
+You can choose between an Azure experience or PowerShell scripts.

 # [Azure](#tab/Azure)